 (c) must be accompanied by the prescribed fee (if any).

-(5) An exemption may be granted subject to such conditions as the Minister or the CEO (as the case may be) thinks fit and specifies in the instrument.
+(5) An exemption may be granted subject to such conditions as the Minister thinks fit and specifies in the instrument.

-(6) The Minister or the CEO (as the case may be) may, if he or she thinks fit, by further instrument in writing —
+(6) The Minister may, if he or she thinks fit, by further instrument in writing —

 (a) vary or revoke an exemption; or